2021 Porsche Taycan can add features over the air, fast-charge without fuss

 Adding features to the Porsche Taycan electric car soon won’t necessarily be a matter of which boxes you check in the configurator, or which options were included in the one you hand-picked at the dealership.

-Porsche released a breakdown Wednesday of what’s on the way for the 2021 model-year Taycan electric car.
+Porsche released a breakdown Wednesday of what’s on the way for the 2021 model-year Taycan.
 And while Porsche doesn’t call out any performance or range changes for the U.S.-market Taycan for its second model year, it’s a new system called Function on Demand that appears to be the production debut of something Porsche has been talking about for a few years as potentially rolling out to all of its vehicles eventually.

 2020 Porsche Taycan 4S - Levi, Finland